cafink/power-web-development-interview/README.md

 <a id="windows"></a>

-# Running via the docker-desktop WSL2 distribution in Windows
+# Running via Docker & WSL in Windows

+<a id="shell-scripts"></a>

+## Shell scripts

+Linux shell scripts don't run natively in Windows.
+For the scripts that are intended to run on the host system, PowerShell alternatives are provided.

 <a id="crlf"></a>